Singapore shares decline on bearish global sentiment

 On the local bourse, Sembcorp Industries shares ended the day as the top STI gainer, climbing 1.6 per cent to close at $1.91.

-The trio of local banks, which were among the most actively traded by value, closed lower.
+The trio of local banks, which were among the most actively traded by value, closed lower yesterday.

 DBS shares dipped 0.4 per cent to close at $30.13, UOB shares fell 0.7 per cent to close at $26.14, and OCBC slipped 0.1 per cent to close at $11.60.